 Thailand, for more than a year, has exempted Indians from paying the visa fee.
 However, most of the people get confused as to what `No Visa Fee’ means.
-The perception is that Thailand immigration becomes a drive-through.
+The perception is that Thailand’s immigration becomes a drive-through.
 Having that in mind, a lot of people have to suffer at the airport.
 They don’t realize that you don’t have to pay the 2000 THB visa fee, but all the visa formalities remain the same.
 The `No Visa Fee’ is applicable for visa on arrival (VOA).
-If you apply the tourist visa from VFS in India, they still charge you service fee.
+If you apply for a tourist visa from VFS in India, they still charge you a service fee.

 The Thai visa is still the simplest visa to get.
 They have a one-page form to fill, which is as easy as it gets.
-Here is a list of documents you still have to have with you when you are applying for Thailand visa on arrival.
+Here is a list of documents you still have to have with you when you are applying for a Thailand visa on arrival.

 Point four has become very crucial these days.
 Thailand authorities are getting strict about people not carrying the money.
 On the official page for Thai Visa, it says you need to take 10,000 THB, but at the airport, they are asking for 20,000 THB.
 The money should also be in cash.
 They, in some cases, are not even accepting a bank statement.

 The main reason is that you can afford a comfortable stay for the time period you are in Thailand.